 An archaeology site in South Africa has the oldest bedding in the world, about 77,000 years old.
 The plants, layered about 1 cm thick, are River Wild-quince (C. woodii) which has insecticidal and larvicidal properties.
 The plant did not grow outside the cave meaning they must have been harvested and transported to the site.

-Cleopatra lived closer to the invention of the iPhone than the building of the Great Pyramid.
+Cleopatra lived closer to the invention of the iPhone than the building of the Great Pyramid of Giza.

-100 years ago, the Antikythera mechanism was discovered in a 2000-year-old shipwreck.
-Recent x-ray analysis of ancient Greek inscriptions on the components has determined the laptop sized mechanism, designed by the ancient Greeks, could perform complex calculations, track the Greek and Egyptian calendars, and was a planetarium (for the five known planets).
+In 1902, the Antikythera mechanism was discovered in shipwreck believed to have sunk in 60-70 BC.
+Recent X-ray analysis of ancient inscriptions on the components has determined the laptop sized mechanism, designed by the ancient Greeks, could perform complex calculations, track the Greek and Egyptian calendars, and was a planetarium (for the five known planets).

 Those who were "dirt poor" had dirt floors while wealthier individuals used slate.
 In the winter, it became slippery so thresh (straw) was added.
 As the winter wore on more thresh was added until it would fall out the front door when opened.
 Therefore, a piece of wood was added as a "thresh hold".